top of page

 Worship weekly if possible.
 Don't just stop in, but get involved in the Church you attend.

-Worship, which often involves being involved in a church.
+Worship, which usually involves being involved in a church.
 It's a great way to meet people as well as find people you can work with to serve others.
 But often the ones you are learning with may be in a different group than the ones you are serving with.
 It's not always the case of course, but it might be.

-Right now, I'm doing most of my serving in the retirement community where I live because my husband is not well and can't get out much.
+Right now, I'm doing most of my serving in the retirement community where I live because my husband is not well and I can't get out much.
 Sometimes, I have even needed to receive help.
-I'm not as comfortable being on that end of the stick after all the years of giving it.
+I'm not as comfortable being on that end of the stick after all the years of giving help.
 But as I get weaker, I'm learning to accept help and even ask for it.
 Yes, it is humbling, but it is good for me to be humbled.

 Personal Spiritual Growth-Reading Bible and Prayer Daily